 Where to Eat and Drink in the Pearl District

 Sip an espresso from Barista or La Perlita.
 If you’re looking for less caffeine find your way to Tea Bar for a matcha latte.
 Nuvrei has beautiful French-style pastries, and if you’re looking for a sunny lunch spot with outdoor seating, Lovejoy Bakers, offers a wide array of freshly baked bread and creative sandwiches.
 At Andina enjoy live Latin-inspired music at the adjoining Bar Mestizo before dining on cebiche, tamales, empanadas and other Novo-Andean tapas dishes at this celebrated Peruvian restaurant.
-Other Pearl favorites are Khao San serving authentic Thai food served in a Thai street-setting, pizza and Northern Italy style pasta dishes are on the menu at Montesacro Pinseria PDX, Break Bread serves up Portland-style subs on local breads, and get your fill of sustainably source fish at Yama Sushi and Sake Bar.
+Other Pearl favorites are Khao San serving authentic Thai food served in a Thai street setting, pizza and Italian dishes made of fresh Northwest ingredients are on the menu at Piattino, Break Bread serves up Portland-style subs on local bread, and get your fill of sustainably source fish at Yama Sushi and Sake Bar.
 And for dessert, try Cool Moon Ice Cream.

 Things To Do in the Pearl District

 The Pearl District was once the art mecca of Portland, though you can find incredible artists and makers all over Portland these days, the Pearl still boasts some of the best galleries and a time-old tradition, First Thursday Street Gallery, when the galleries open their doors after hours and local artists flock to the streets to showcase their work.

 Portland Center Stage at the Armory brings classic and contemporary theater in a beautifully transformed former armory, featuring a large stage and a smaller black box stage on the lower level.
 True to its origins, Portland Center Stage started as a mostly classical theater company, now commissioning its own plays from leading national playwrights and bringing the best new work to town from around the country.